 • Replace <private_key_path> with the full path to your private key.

-• Replace <project_hash> with the hash of the Project you want to export attributes for.
+• Replace <project_id> with the ID of the Project you want to export attributes for.

 • Replace <task_name> with the name of the data unit you want to export attributes for.
 Remove data_title_eq="<task_name>" if you want to export attributes for all tasks.